redhat-documentation/mw-shared-modules/README.md

 Before you can share a module, you must prepare it for reuse.
 This ensures that anyone can quickly see who is using the module, and where they are using it.
 That way, if the module ever needs to be updated, you can notify the writers whose publications will be affected by the change.

-* In the module, add a comment at the top indicating your GitHub user name and the book in which the module is used.
+* In the module, add a comment at the top indicating:

+  * Your GitHub user name and the book in which the module is used.
+  * Any attributes that are used.

   For example:

    ```
    // Module included in the following:
    //
-   // @bhardesty - Deploying AMQ Interconnect on OpenShift
+   // @bhardesty - Using AMQ Interconnect
+   //
+   // Attributes used:

+   // {ProductName}
+   // {ProductLongName}
+   // {ProductCategory}
   ```

 ### Creating a PR to add shared modules

 After preparing the module (or modules) for reuse, you must create a PR to add it to the `mw-shared-modules/modules/` directory in this repository.

-1. If you are sharing a set of modules (as opposed to a single module):

-    a.
-In the `mw-shared-modules/modules/` directory, add a new directory for your set of modules.
-For an example, see `mw-shared-modules/modules/prometheus/`.

-    b.
-Add your modules to the directory that you created.

-    c.
-Add a `README.md` file and describe how the set of modules should be used.

-      * List any attributes that the modules use.
-      * Describe how the modules should be included.
-At a minimum, define the order in which the modules should be included.

-2. Create a PR to add the module.
+1. Create a PR to add the module.

-3. Wait.
+2. Wait.
 The PR will be reviewed and, once approved, merged.

-4. After the PR is merged:
+3. After the PR is merged:

    * Update your book to point to the module.
 For more information, see [Reusing a shared module](#reusing-a-shared-module).
    * If necessary, notify other Middleware writers about the shared module so that others can use it.

-TODO: describe how to share a module that includes images

 ## Updating a shared module